Parvin16/sd_training/readme.md

 **Observability** - the ability to _measure_ the state of a logic signal.
 When we say that a node is observable, we mean that the value at the node can be shifted out through scan patterns and can be observed through scan out ports.
 Example like adding a flip flop to a node line between register to other extra circuitry.

+**Defect** - in an electronic system is the unintended difference between the implemented hardware and its intended design.
+Typical defects in VLSI chips are process defects, material defects, aging defects, and package defects.

-**Fault** - is a physical damage or defect compared to the good system, which may not cause system failure.
+**Fault** - is a physical damage or defect compared to the good system, which may not cause system failure /or/ a representation of a “defect” at the abstracted function level is called a fault.

 **Error** - it is caused by a fault because of which system went to erroneous state.
+A wrong output signal produced by a defective system.
+An error is an effect whose cause is some “defect.”

 **Failure** - when the system is not providing the expected service.